Analog-Labs/timechain/GMP_ARCH.md

+# Overview

+The GMP system is built from multiple components.
+The timechain, a substrate-based chain, the chronicles, the `tc-cli` command line tool to manage the timechain and chronicles and a gateway deployed on every target blockchain.

+The chronicles communicate with external chains via the gmp interface.
+The gmp interface is implemented by a backend which uses a connector to deploy, manage and use the gateway, while providing a chain agnostic abstraction.

+A group of chronicles form a shard to create threshold signatures and execute tasks assigned by the timechain.

 # Configuration
 Timechain is configured in a `config.yaml` file.
 Secrets are stored in a `.env` file.
 These are stored in the `config/envs/$ENVIRONMENT` directory.